bgoonz/docs-collection/github/billing/managing-billing-for-your-github-account/upgrading-your-github-subscription.md

 ---
 title: Upgrading your GitHub subscription
-intro: 'You can upgrade the subscription for any type of {% data variables.product.product_name %} account at any time.'
+intro: "You can upgrade the subscription for any type of {% data variables.product.product_name %} account at any time."
 redirect_from:
   - /github/setting-up-and-managing-billing-and-payments-on-github/upgrading-your-github-subscription
   - /articles/upgrading-your-personal-account-s-billing-plan/